alexbecker/prompt-injection/paper.typ

 or grammatically equivalent.
 We created a dataset of variations of this prompt format and applicable rules with the help of GPT-4o, which can be found in Appendix 1, Table 4.
-We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models.
+We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models#footnote[`Unable` has token ID 17512 for the Llama models and 17075 for the Qwen models.].

 Benign prompts were selected from a previously published dataset of benign and malicious prompts @ivry2025sentinel.
 Separately, a hand-crafted list of 60 "barely benign" prompts was prepared to evaluate the method's robustness,